krzysztofsurdy/resource-provider-mcp/README.md

 This MCP organizes docs in three levels: context (directory), file, and section (heading).
 Each level can have metadata.

-### Creating a Context
+### Creating a Resource

-A context is a directory with a `resource.json` file.
+A resource is a directory with a `resource.json` file.
 All files inside inherit its metadata.

 Create a directory structure:
 ```